 Lauren Otto holds a Ph.D. in electrical engineering from the University of Minnesota.
 She has extensive research experience in optics, nanofabrication, materials, and devices including sensors, solar cells, and hard drive heads.
-Lauren’s passion for nanoscale materials issues in data storage devices was instilled in her while an intern at HGST, now part of Western Digital Corporation.
+Her passion for nanoscale materials issues in data storage devices was instilled in her while an intern at HGST, now part of Western Digital Corporation.
 She completed her thesis work at the Lawrence Berkeley National Laboratory Molecular Foundry, where she developed techniques aimed at industrial deposition of plasmonic titanium nitride.
 Her work has resulted in over ten peer-reviewed articles and conference proceedings.
-Lauren also holds B.S. and B.A. degrees in physics and mathematics from Bethel University in St. Paul, MN.
+She also holds B.S. and B.A. degrees in physics and mathematics from Bethel University in St. Paul, MN.

-Lauren began co-developing Laminera’s technology with Adam Schwartzberg and Shaul Aloni, both Molecular Foundry staff scientists, as well as Aeron Hammack, an industry scientist and entrepreneur.
+She began co-developing Laminera’s technology with Adam Schwartzberg and Shaul Aloni, both Molecular Foundry staff scientists, as well as Aeron Hammack, an industry scientist and entrepreneur.